JimmyLv/BibiGPT-v1/README.md

 - [x] Set the state of article when it's coming from techcrunch and make button disabled
 - [x] Deal with issue of putting in a second article after a first has been summarized.
 The summary isn't being cleared
 - [x] Try the prompt where you are a summary generator thing to test accuracy
-- [ ] Maybe add framer motion to animate down OR handle the text moving up somehow
+- [x] Don't move the text up but just keep going down
 - [ ] Make the bullet points into cards, make it look nicer

 # Todos v3

+- [ ] Make a whole section for the article summary on the bottom or another screen
 - [ ] Add rate limiting with Upstash
 - [ ] Cache with upstash redis – pair with andreas
 - [ ] Add auth to API route
+- [ ] Add framer motion, specifically the resizable container so everything moves nicely
 - [ ] Come up with a prompt where it always starts with a complete sentence, maybe just filter to start on a capital letter
 - [ ] Ignore italic text
 - [ ] Make enter work